 AUS HEARTS

-An evidence-based approach for blood pressure management in regional, rural and remote Australia.
+An evidence-based approach to improving blood pressure management in regional, rural and remote Australia.

 About AUS HEARTS

-AUS HEARTS is an ambitious 5-year study bringing together key rural health stakeholders to transform the way hypertension is managed in primary healthcare.
+AUS HEARTS is an ambitious 5-year study working with key stakeholders to improve hypertension care in rural primary healthcare.

-The World Health Organisation’s HEARTS approach has been successfully implemented in 40 countries world-wide, with consistent and significant improvements in blood pressure control across diverse communities and settings.
+It builds on the World Health Organisation’s HEARTS technical package, a globally proven, evidence-based approach to detect, treat and control hypertension.
+HEARTS is designed for resource-limited settings, and has been implemented in over 40 countries, with consistent improvements in blood pressure control across diverse communities and settings.

-AUS HEARTS is adapting and implementing the WHO’s HEARTS approach to the unique context of rural, regional and remote Australia, where people are more likely to have hypertension and less likely to be treated effectively than people in major cities.
+AUS HEARTS is adapting, implementing and evaluating the WHO’s HEARTS approach for the unique context of rural, regional and remote Australia.

 AUS HEARTS Partners